openebs/zfs-localpv/CONTRIBUTING.md

 ## Pull Request Checklist
-* Rebase to the current master branch before submitting your pull request.
+* Rebase to the current develop branch before submitting your pull request.
 * Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature.
   - Before committing your code, make sure you have run `make format` and `make manifests`, to format the code and autogenerate the CRDs yaml.
   - Pass the compile and tests - includes spell checks, formatting, etc.
-  - Commit header (first line) should convey what changed and it should follow the commit [guideline](https://github.com/openebs/openebs/blob/master/contribute/git-commit-message.md)
+  - Commit header (first line) should convey what changed and it should follow the commit [guideline](https://github.com/openebs/openebs/blob/HEAD/contribute/git-commit-message.md)
   - Commit body should include details such as why the changes are required and how the proposed changes help
   - DCO Signed
 * If your PR is not getting reviewed or you need a specific person to review it, please reach out to the OpenEBS Contributors.
-See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community)
+See [OpenEBS Community](https://github.com/openebs/openebs/tree/HEAD/community)

 ## Sign your work

 We use the Developer Certificate of Origin (DCO) as an additional safeguard for the OpenEBS projects.
 This is a well established and widely used mechanism to assure that contributors have confirmed their right to license their contribution under the project's license.
-Please read [dcofile](https://github.com/openebs/openebs/blob/master/contribute/developer-certificate-of-origin).
+Please read [dcofile](https://github.com/openebs/openebs/blob/HEAD/contribute/developer-certificate-of-origin).
 If you can certify it, then just add a line to every git commit message:

 ````
   Signed-off-by: Random J Developer <random@developer.example.org>